DuncanRN/CrocCodeIsle_CapstoneProject/README.md

 <img src="https://github.com/DuncanRN/CrocCodeIsle_CapstoneProject/blob/main/CCI_FrontEnd/screenshots/3TOGETHER.jpg" alt="Croc Code Isle Gameplay 2" width=80% height=80%>

 They answer questions to score points and level up as seen in the xp bar at the top.

 They can then compare their scores with other players.

+## Presentation Video

+* to be added *

+## Installation Instructions

+* to be added *